QULab/HeMAI2026/docs/organizers.md

 Roland Roller is a senior researcher at the German Research Center for Artificial Intelligence (DFKI), Berlin.
 His work focuses on natural language processing and machine learning for medical applications.
 His research interests include multimodal machine learning, clinical decision support systems, LLM-based agents, and privacy-preserving methods.

----

-## Prof. Dr.-Ing.
-Sebastian Möller
-**TU Berlin & DFKI Berlin, Germany**
-sebastian.moeller@tu-berlin.de

-Sebastian Möller is Professor for Quality and Usability at TU Berlin and Scientific Director of the Speech and Language Technology department at DFKI.
-His research addresses spoken dialogue systems, speech technologies, and human-centered AI evaluation.
-He served as President of the International Speech Communication Association (ISCA) from 2021–2023.